andrewheiss/evalsp22.classes.andrewheiss.com/content/resource/install.markdown

 4. If you use macOS, [download and install XQuartz](https://www.xquartz.org/).
 You do not need to do this on Windows.

+[^cran]: It's a goofy name, but CRAN is where most R packages—and R itself—lives.

 ### Install RStudio